 Today you will fly 2 hours and 15 minutes to the exuberant city of Shanghai.
-In the evening, enjoy the exciting ERA acrobatic show.
+On arrival, wander for a couple of hours through the Xintiandi area to admire the 1920s architectural styling.

 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
 Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
 Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.